ned14/outcome/doc/md/04-faq.md

 allocating memory.
 This makes error handling performance predictable.
 - Two arbitrary unsigned integers.
 These could be fused into a `void *`, up to you.
 - You can ask for a stack backtrace to be taken, thus allowing identification of what code sequence resulted in the error.
-This also does not allocate memory.
+This also does not allocate memory and costs a maximum of about 35 microseconds on a fast Intel CPU if your stack down to seven levels deep is in warm cache.

 To make using this extended functionality even easier, in the \ref quickstart "Quick start" synopsis you may have noticed that the `make_errored_*()` functions accept an optional `const char *`